Postgraduate Frequently Asked Questions

 Yes, however there is also an English language requirement.

-More information is available from the International Office
+More information is available from the Future Student Webpage.

 I don't have a bachelor's degree, but I have worked in the media industry.
 Am I qualified to enrol?